thiblahute/meson-website/Porting-from-autotools.md

         autogen.sh                                      \
         config.h
 ```

-In meson you don't need have `*CLEANFILES`, because in meson you are building in temporary directory (usually called `build`), you manually removing it.
+In Meson you don't need have `*CLEANFILES`, because in meson you are building in temporary directory (usually called `build`), you manually removing it.
 You also not need to use `EXTRA_DIST`, because you will make tarballs via `git archive` or something like this.

 ### glib-compile-resources

 `Makefile.am`:
 ```
 as-resources.c: appstream-glib.gresource.xml                    \